offconvex/offconvex.github.io/_posts/2016-03-24-saddles-again.md

 With a fairly straightforward argument, we were able to show that the gradient descent algorithm satisfied the assumptions of the Stable Manifold Theorem, and, moreover, that the set of points that converge to strict saddles *always* has measure zero.
 This formalizes the above argument.
 If you pick a point at random and run gradient descent, you will never converge to a saddle point.

 In some sense, optimizers would not be particularly surprised by this theorem.
 We are sure that some version of our result is already known for gradient descent, but we couldn't find it in the literature.
-If you can find an earlier reference proving this theorem we would be delighted if you’d let us know!
+If you can find an earlier reference proving this theorem we would be delighted if you’d let us know.

 ### Adding noise